One of a series of articles about the Poole-Bell House in Fairmount Heights, San Francisco.

 A Different Time

 Before 1940, the African-American population of San Francisco was very small.
 The year the Tyrrels moved into the Poole-Bell house, the number was just 2400 people.
 As California urbanites, the Tyrrels were among a small minority of African Americans who lived in cities in the US in these years.
-At the turn of the century, ninety percent of American blacks lived in the South, and most of them in rural areas.
+At the turn of the century, ninety percent of African American lived in the South, and most of them in rural areas.

 As a result of the small size of the community in the city, there were no neighborhoods with large numbers of African-American residents until after WWII.
-According to one chronicler of black San Francisco for these early years, outdoor street life did not present barriers; you were free to walk where you liked without fear of attack, or use public parks or beaches as you liked.
+According to one chronicler of Black San Francisco for these early years, outdoor street life did not present barriers; you were free to walk where you liked without fear of attack, or use public parks or beaches as you liked.

 California was a free state without discriminatory laws in general, but individual lives were impacted by discriminatory decisions by landlords, employers, and shopkeepers.
 Organized racism by whites then in California tended to be directed toward Asian immigrants and Asian Americans, who by their greater numbers were felt to be a greater threat to whites.
 The situation was very far from just, but it was a better experience for many African Americans than in other US cities at this time.